 opposed to freeze-dried meals that require only adding boiling water).
 I

 use a cheap aluminum pans designed for home use.
 The head-conduction

 properties of “backpacking” cookware are truly awful, so even

 though they’re lighter, it’s not worth it (plus they’re

 - Water boiling pot.
 I use a cheap aluminum coffee boiling pot

-too.
-I’m very scrupulous about putting only water into it, as
+water from streams too.
+I’m very scrupulous about putting only water

 - Big spoon.